etingof/apacheconfig/README.md

 If set to `True`, the parser will consider "include ..." as valid include statement (just like the well known Apache include statement).

+### includeagain

+If set to `True`, you will be able to include a sub-configfile multiple times.
+With the default, `False`, duplicate includes are silently ignored and only the first include will succeed.

+Reincluding a configfile can be useful if it contains data that you want to be present in multiple places in the data tree.

+Note, however, that there is currently no check for include recursion.

 ### includerelative

 If set to `True`, included files with a relative path (i.e. "cfg/blah.conf") will be opened from within the location